Toshihiko-tan/Gluco-LLM/README.md

 # Evaluating the Zero‑Shot Predictive Ability of Large Language Models for Continuous Glucose Monitoring Data

 This repository contains the code, thesis, and poster for my Honors Thesis, **“Evaluating the Zero‑Shot Predictive Ability of Large Language Models for Continuous Glucose Monitoring Data,”** submitted in partial fulfillment of the requirements for Honors in Data Science at the University of Michigan (Winter ’25).
+This thesis has been archived in the University of Michigan Library’s Deep Blue Repository and can be accessed at https://dx.doi.org/10.7302/27396.

 A poster based on preliminary results was awarded **Best Poster** at the 2025 Michigan Student Symposium for Interdisciplinary Statistical Sciences (MSSISS 2025).
 Both the poster and the completed thesis PDF are included here.